RonyHasibul/MovieTicketManagementSystem/README.md

 # MovieTicketManagementSystem
-So Here is my a small work on Movie Ticket Management System Named "StrangeFlix".
-Hope you will all like it.
+So Here is a small work on Movie Ticket Management System Named "StrangeFlix" in C. Hope you will all like it.